Divorce and Other Options for Ending Your Marriage with Children in Washington State

 In most cases, the court should treat decisions about the children’s religious upbringing differently from school and medical care decisions.
-The court should allow each parent to provide the child the religious instruction of the parent’s choice while in that parent’s care, unless it decides that exposure to a parent’s religious views will harm the children.
+The court should allow each parent to provide the child the religious instruction of the parent’s choice while in that parent’s care, unless the court decides that exposure to those religious views will harm the children.

 The parenting plan has a section saying how you will solve future disagreements about it.
 Alternative Dispute Resolution (ADR) refers to ways of solving disagreements besides going to court.
 You can choose counseling, mediation, or arbitration.
 The court should not order ADR if any of these is true:

 RCW 26.09.191 applies to one parent.